midibox/mios32/apps/tutorials/029_keyboard_velocity/README.txt

 1st Socket with 10 pins:
 Pin  1 of the keyboard row -> connected to 1st DOUT, Pin D7
+Pin  1 of the keyboard row -> connected to 1st DOUT, Pin D7
 Pin  2 of the keyboard row -> connected to 1st DOUT, Pin D6
 Pin  3 of the keyboard row -> connected to 1st DOUT, Pin D5
 Pin  4 of the keyboard row -> connected to 1st DOUT, Pin D4